A lack of public confidence and some damaging press stories have renewed the FCA's focus on conduct, including non-financial misconduct.

 We know that our regulators will continue to focus on good conduct and healthy cultures.
 We also know that this is good not just for customers but also for our people and business - a win-win.

-We have created an SMCR roadmap to help you navigate the compliance landscape, supported by a comprehensive library of SMCR Courses and a fully integrated SMCR 360 Compliance Toolkit.
+We have created an SMCR roadmap to help you navigate the compliance landscape, supported by comprehensive e-learning libraries of SMCR courses, FCA courses and a fully integrated SMCR 360 Compliance Toolkit.
+These courses are designed to help staff in the financial services industry understand compliance requirements.
+These courses include: